bummzack/sortablefile/README.md

 Example setup
 -------------

 Let's assume we have a `PortfolioPage` that has multiple `Images`.
-Define the relation in an DataExtension:
+Define the relation in a DataExtension:

     class ImageExtension extends DataExtension
     {